There are many key ingredients in building a solid Waterfowl Hunting Retriever.

 Once we have established a solid pattern of work on the ground, the transition to water is easy.
 During this phase the young retriever really

-shooting & maneuvering thru the decoys, hunting from an Avery Dog Stand, Avery Ground Force Blind & a Duck Boat.
-The "Place" command
+calling/ shooting & maneuvering thru the decoys, hunting from an Avery Dog Stand, Avery Ground Force Blind & a Duck Boat.
+The "Place"

-now is used in a real setting.
-We also continue to teach the youngster how to mark on the gun with lots of primer loads fired, as well as,
+command now is used in a real setting.
+We also continue to teach the youngster how to mark on the gun with lots of primer loads fired, as

 Copyright 2005 Dale Taylor